How to Ship a Painting the Safest Way

 Choose a shipper experienced in handling fine art, not just the cheapest option.

 These providers are equipped with proper tools, insurance options, and handling procedures for artwork shipments.
+Consolidated freight may reduce costs but could increase delivery time.

 6. How Much Does It Cost to Ship a Painting?